buzden/deptycheck/docs/source/tutorials/t09-toy-example.md

 ...
 ```

+> [!NOTE]\
-🔍 **Notice:** You can use these property checks to ensure your generated programs meet certain criteria for testing compilers or interpreters.
+> You can use these property checks to ensure your generated programs meet certain criteria for testing compilers or interpreters.

 ---